Environmentally-Friendly Practices at Marist College

 - Continue to offer discussions, teach-ins, films, and hands-on activities to raise awareness of climate change issues.

-- Develop a faculty workshop on sustainability and how to incorporate the theme into curricula.
+- Develop faculty workshops on sustainability and how to incorporate the theme into curricula.

 - Reach out to college community about sustainability efforts.